Rodney To is a faculty member at the USC School of Dramatic Arts. He is originally from Chicago, Ill.

 He served as a lead producer of Apologies in Advance with Andrea Russett, the breakout talk show for Fullscreen Media, the digital SVoD platform for AT&T and YouTube.
 He has served as director and executive producer of Pun Plip Pridays, the first all-Asian, televised sketch comedy show on Kababayan Today, the Filipino talk show for LA18.

 As a director, To’s short film Two Weeks won numerous awards at various festivals across the country — including Festival Film Flix and the Asians on Film Festival where he was runner-up for the competition’s Best Director.
 He has directed for the NBC Scene Showcase in 2015 and has directed the web series Penelope, PCSA starring Dave Foley.
 He directed the world premiere of Fixed by Boni B. Alvarez at the Echo Theater Company.

-To was a guest lecturer at the Studio School, often asked to speak on New Media and self-driven content.
-He is also a staunch advocate for the Asian American community and is a regular panelist with NBCUniversal TIPS Program which fosters new and diverse talent in Hollywood.
+To is also a guest lecturer and often asked to speak on New Media and self-driven content, as well as Diversity, and Entertainment Business Affairs.
+He is also a staunch advocate for the Asian American community and is a regular panelist with NBCUniversal TIPS Program which fosters emerging diverse talent in Hollywood.

 He was inducted into Chicago’s Filipino-American Hall of Fame for his work.